shinichimochizuki/tetris-pretext/README.md

-# Falling Blocks — a pretext demo
+# Tetris-Pretext — a pretext demo

 Tetris-style blocks fall through a page of text.
 As each piece drops, the words step aside in real time.
 When a row fills and clears, the text flows back in.